morington/taskorbit/README.md

 <b>Currently, the Filters classes are disabled.
 Under testing.</b>

-<h3>Please don't forget to refer to [EXAMPLES](https://github.com/morington/taskorbit/tree/main/examples) in the repository structure for help with the framework.
-Stable examples that have been tested are posted there.</4>
+Please don't forget to refer to [EXAMPLES](https://github.com/morington/taskorbit/tree/main/examples) in the repository structure for help with the framework.
+Stable examples that have been tested are posted there.

 # License:

-<b>AsyncQueueX is distributed under the MIT license.
-Details can be found in the [LICENSE](https://raw.githubusercontent.com/morington/taskorbit/main/LICENSE) file.</b>
+AsyncQueueX is distributed under the MIT license.
+Details can be found in the [LICENSE](https://raw.githubusercontent.com/morington/taskorbit/main/LICENSE) file.